Home | Vocabulary | Verbs | Videos | Links | Guidelines

 • Verb Tables.
 Conjugations for over 200 verbs - irregular, regular, and exceptions (regular verbs with spelling exceptions).
 Sound files include subject pronouns and auxiliary verbs.
 Each table includes English translation.

 • Word Videos.
 On-line videos of each subject list and verb conjugation, with English translation.
 Helps reinforce the sight-with-sound approach to learning French.
-Powered by RealPlayer.
+All are *.mov format and downloadable.

 • Quick Reference Verb Tables.
 Convenient form of individual verb tables mentioned above, arranged by alphabet, person, and tense - all linked to sound files.
 Just glance-and-click.